udehgoodness/AI-LLM-Engineering/README.md

 2. For Anthropic: Always use model `claude-3-haiku-20240307` in the code instead of the other Claude models
 3. During week 7, look out for my instructions for using the cheaper dataset

-Please do message me or email me at ed@edwarddonner.com if this doesn't work or if I can help with anything.
-I can't wait to hear how you get on.

 <table style="margin: 0; text-align: left;">
     <tr>